 Special rules apply in cases in which the injury is not immediately apparent.
 In those situations, the statute of limitations is one year from the date of discovery of the injury.

 The effect of the statute of limitations on an accident victim with a serious injury can be devastating both financially and emotionally.
 Compensation for pain and suffering, medical expenses and lost wages would be lost because the injured party’s right to sue ends with the expiration of the statute of limitations.

 There are many aspects to the statute of limitations that are beyond the ability of this posting to cover in depth.
 This post is not intended as legal advice and should not be relied upon as such.
-Legal advice on the statute of limitations and other issues following a car crash should be sought from a Walnut Creek personal injury attorney.
+Legal advice on the statute of limitations and other issues following a car crash should be sought from a Walnut Creek car accident lawyer.